SahajKAT/MERN-Chat-App/README.md

 # Quix-Chat

-Welcome to Quix-Chat, a full-stack chat application designed for efficient real-time communication.
-Utilizing Socket.io for instantaneous messaging and MongoDB for secure data storage, Chatter Box provides a robust platform for seamless chatting experiences.
+Welcome to Quix-Chat, a full-stack chat application for real-time communication.
+Leveraging Socket.io for instant messaging and MongoDB for secure data storage, Quix-Chat provides a seamless chatting experience.
+Your privacy is our priority – user details are stored in encrypted format in the MongoDB database, ensuring confidentiality and security.

 ## Tech Stack

 **Client:** React JS